theKashey/react-prerendered-component/README.md

 ```

+## Automatically goes live
-PS: Prerendered component is working only once.
+Prerendered component is work only once.
 Once it mounted for a first time.

 Next time another UID will be generated, and it will not find component to match.
+If prerendered-component could not find corresponding component - it goes live automatically.

 ## Licence
 MIT